metrorailings/OwlBlog/content/posts/2022-week-2-insights.md

 Jalen Hurts has been sensational in this game.
 Reading Minnesota's defense, taking hits while throwing, running the ball...

 Kirk with another interception in a primetime moment.

+Ed Donatell seems famously strict about playing his style of defense, regardless of opponent.
+I know it's only a sample size of one, but his style of defense is very much the Fangio defense with the defensive backs playing way off their receivers.
+Defensive backs are then tasked with rushing up to make the tackle.
+It's a style of defense primarily obsessed with limiting deep passes.

+Adam Thielan didn't make his first catch until the fourth quarter.
+Makes me wonder if he's a central part of this offense any more under Kevin O'Connell.

+Darius Slay is a major player for this Philly defense.
+Probably its most important cornerback.

+When Justin Jefferson or Dalvin Cook aren't doing well, this Vikings offense plays like a corpse.

+It's clear Cousins is leaning on Irv Smith to be the team's complimentary option to Justin Jefferson.
+Whether he succeeds remains to be seen.

+Jonathan Gannon now invoking the blitz here, to considerable success.

+Kirk Cousins adding one more interception and a fumble to his stat line.
+He's truly awful in primetime, isn't he?